 Ph.D., Psychology, Neuroscience and Animal Behavior, Emory University

 M.A., Psychological Science, James Madison University

 B.A., Psychology and Chemistry, University of North Caroline, Wilmington

 Environmental Economics: Assistant Professor of Economics

 Mark Paul is a political economist working in the areas of inequality, environmental economics, and applied microeconomics.
 His research is focused on understanding the causes and consequences of inequality and assessing and designing remedies to address it.
 Professor Paul is also involved in economic policy in the United States and is currently a Fellow at the Roosevelt Institute.
 His work has appeared in the New York Times, Washington Post, CNN, The Atlantic, Vox, The American Prospect, The Nation, The Hill, and Jacobin, among other publications.
 Prior to coming to New College he was a Postdoctoral Associate at the Samuel DuBois Cook Center on Social Equity at Duke University.

 Environmental Ethics: Assistant Professor of Philosophy and Environmental Studies

-He works primarily in ethics, with a focus on animal and environmental ethics.
-His interests also include moral psychology, experimental philosophy, and social, political, and legal philosophy.
+Nicholas Delon works primarily in ethics, with a focus on animal and environmental ethics.
+His research interests also include moral psychology, experimental philosophy, social, political, and legal philosophy, Nietzsche, and Wittgenstein.

 Ph.D., Philosophy, Université Paris 1 Panthéon-Sorbonne